Tez Anderson

 Public Speaker, Founder, and Writer in San Francisco, California

-I am an HIV Long-Term Survivor activist, writer, and speaker who has been living with HIV since 1983.
+I'm an activist, writer, and speaker who has been living with HIV since 1983.
 My work focuses on HIV Long-Term Survivors aging with HIV.
 In 2013, I founded Let’s Kick ASS—AIDS Survivor Syndrome, the first and largest group dedicated to improving the lives of long-term HIV survivors living with the virus before 1986 aging with HIV.

 I coined the term “AIDS Survivor Syndrome (ASS)” to describe the psychological effects resulting from living through the early HIV/AIDS pandemic — when it was a death sentence.